 Impact

-The training will assist participants in effectively improving and upgrading the quality of their youth work, everyday practice and mental and overall well-being.
-They will gain skills, knowledge and key competencies that will assist them in doing so.
-It will also increase their active participation, self-confidence, creativity, resilience, personal and professional growth and development as well as mental well-being.
+The training assisted participants in effectively improving and upgrading the quality of their youth work, everyday practice and mental and overall well-being.
+They gained skills, knowledge and key competencies that assist them in doing so.
+It also increased their active participation, self-confidence, creativity, resilience, personal and professional growth and development as well as mental well-being.

-Furthermore, youth organizations and their collaborators will generate new ideas and projects, as well as raise public awareness of their activities and extend their outreach.
-The project will empower youth workers by providing them with a framework in which they can improve their youth work techniques and practices, self-awareness, communication skills, and life approach by utilizing experiential learning, basic values of improvisation, mindfulness, and reflective practices as tools.
-Participants will get the opportunity to share ideas and skills with colleagues from host and partner organisations, increasing their knowledge and impactful methods.
-They will also gain multicultural communication skills, qualifying them for future international projects.
+Furthermore, youth organizations and their collaborators generated new ideas and projects, as well as raise public awareness of their activities and extend their outreach.
+The project empowered youth workers by providing them with a framework in which they can improve their youth work techniques and practices, self-awareness, communication skills, and life approach by utilizing experiential learning, basic values of improvisation, mindfulness, and reflective practices as tools.
+Participants got the opportunity to share ideas and skills with colleagues from host and partner organisations, increasing their knowledge and impactful methods.
+They also gained multicultural communication skills, qualifying them for future international projects.

-Participants will make an impact at international, European, national, regional and local level by sharing their experiences with several other youth workers.
-This could lead to international collaboration and the creation of new European projects.
-This project will contribute to upgrading the quality of youth work and the growth of youth and Erasmus+community.
+Participants made an impact at international, European, national, regional and local level by sharing their experiences with several other youth workers.
+This lead to international collaboration and the creation of new European projects.
+This project contributed to upgrading the quality of youth work and the growth of youth and Erasmus+ community.

 Profile of participants

-This training will gather 24 participants who are employed (or volunteering) directly at the partnering organizations, or who are working with their local partners, and will contribute to the activities organised in the future in collaboration with the sending organisation.
-The training course is designed for:
+This training gathered 24 participants who are employed (or volunteering) directly at the partnering organizations, or who are working with their local partners, and contribute to the activities organised in the future in collaboration with the sending organisation.
+The training course was designed for:

 – Youth Workers and Educators